mako-framework/docs/02_routing_and_controllers/02_controllers.md

 --------------------------------------------------------

-The role of a controller is to respond to a HTTP request and construct and return a HTTP response.
+The role of a controller is to respond to a HTTP request and construct a response.
 See the [routing docs](:base_url:/docs/:version:/routing-and-controllers:routing) on how to direct HTTP requests to a controller action.

 --------------------------------------------------------